 international attention in 2010, I became interested in the robustness of the

 Landsat application for monitoring the footprint of the traditional farming

 system.
-At the same time Very High Resolution (VHR) satellite images were
+At the same time Very High Resolution (VHR) or self-explaining satellite images were

 increasingly becoming available on Google Earth, which offered an alternative